 It was 1951, and nobody was making movies about racism and African American rage back then.
-Much of the cast was local amateurs, which because it was filmed in Argentina even though it was set in Chicago, makes for some … Continue reading
+Much of the cast was local amateurs.
+As it was filmed in Argentina but set in Chicago, that makes for some odd accents.
+The … Continue reading

 There’s arguing — not loud, not heated — at the funeral reception.
 It was a Jewish funeral, and the debate is over the deceased’s last wish — to be cremated.
 But there is no arguing over why “she” killed herself. … Continue reading

 Ok, none of the folks involved in making “This is Spinal Tap” way back when has had great demands on their time these past few years.
 Yes, it would have been interesting if they’d taken a chance at reviving the … Continue reading

 The creators of the Indonesian romantic comedy “Whipped” play versions of themselves, which is the cleverest thing this film (“Bucin,” in Indonesian) has going for it.
 To wit — Chandra Liow is ID’d in the opening credits as “single” and … Continue reading